 Besides, if your team needs more than six lines, Vonage begins to lower the cost per line.
 Vonage also scores a few points with their flexibility, only pay for the add-ons you need per line.
 But with some powerful features voicemail to text included right out of the box, Vonage’s essentials plan makes a compelling case for the SMB that needs a truly powerful solution.
 Although, it is worth noting, that if your business does require Toll-Free Minutes, RingCentral might offer a better option with certain minutes included in your plan.

 RingCentral has a slight edge here right off the bat with Glip.
-I’ve also taken a close look at Glip compared to Slack, if you want to check that out.
+I’ve also taken a close look at Glip compared to Slack if you want to check that out.
 But overall Glip is a chat-based communication platform: it includes team messaging with the powerful collaboration and project management tools you need.
-Meanwhile, Vonage on the other hand has recently begun shipping out their plans with access to the new Amazon Chime solution.
-I also went hands on with Chime which you can check out in depth.
+Meanwhile, Vonage, on the other hand, has recently begun shipping out its plans with access to the new Amazon Chime solution.
+I also went hands-on with Chime which you can check out in-depth.
 So how do they compare?

 When comparing RingCentral to any other provider, one of the truly unique aspects is the inclusion of a free subscription to Glip.
 During my comparison, I actually came away enjoying Glip just a little bit more than Slack, which could say a lot.

 Overall, Glip is a really powerful collaboration app, and one I’m willing to recommend over more popular solutions.
 It’s one of my favorite Slack Alternatives.
 RingCentral allows your team to replace other third-party applications and keep it all under one roof.
 You can remove Slack for communications, and I even recently included Glip on my list of Basecamp alternatives for project management.